🚀 Elevate your remote setup with seamless 4K@120Hz virtual power!

-The Woieyeks 4K 120Hz HDMI 2.1 Dummy Plug is a compact virtual display emulator that activates your GPU by simulating high-resolution monitors up to 4K at 120Hz.
-Perfect for remote desktop users, cryptocurrency miners, and streamers, it requires no drivers and supports Windows, Mac, and Linux.
-Its gold-plated HDMI 2.1 interface guarantees stable, high-speed signal transmission, making it an energy-efficient, cost-effective solution for headless PC setups.
+The Woieyeks 4K 120Hz HDMI 2.1 Dummy Plug is a compact virtual display emulator that activates your GPU to simulate high-resolution monitors up to 3840x2160 at 120Hz.
+Designed for headless PCs, remote desktops, cryptocurrency mining rigs, and game streaming, it requires no drivers and supports Windows, Mac, and Linux.
+Its gold-plated HDMI interface ensures stable signal transmission, making it an energy-efficient, cost-saving solution for professionals demanding flawless remote GPU performance.

 | ASIN | B0BX3YKM1T |